anime-shed/image-inspector-go/README.md

 # Go Image Analyzer

 Go Image Analyzer is a web server application written in Go that fetches images from specified URLs, analyzes them for properties such as overexposure, oversaturation, incorrect white balance, and blurriness, and provides the results through an HTTP API.
-It also includes OCR (Optical Character Recognition) capabilities with error rate metrics calculation.
+It also includes OCR quality validation to assess if images are suitable for OCR processing, though actual text extraction is not performed.

 ## Features